Non-Invertible Peccei-Quinn Symmetry, Natural 2HDM Alignment, and the Visible Axion: A=a

 If $\varphi_2$ is a generic phase, then we must demand the latter term perturbs the minimization $a \sim 0$ by less than the observed constraint $\bar \theta \lesssim 10^{-10}$.
 This term is enhanced over the first by $v_9^2/v_{\rm EW}^2$ so this enhancement must be drowned out by $v_9^2/M_{\rm Pl}^2$

-This operator is not a concern to the extent that the color-flavor breaking scale $v_9$ can be far below the Planck scale.\footnote{We note that there can also be quality concerns from Planck-suppressed dimension-6 SMEFT operators that violate CP, but the resulting bounds on $v_9/M_{\rm pl}$ are less stringent than the above in this case, see \cite{Bedi:2022qrd}.} The scale of gauged quark flavor must be far above collider scales to avoid constraints on flavor-changing neutral currents in various systems \cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin}.
+This operator is not a concern to the extent that the color-flavor breaking scale $v_9$ can be far below the Planck scale.\footnote{We note that there can also be quality concerns from Planck-suppressed dimension-6 SMEFT operators that violate CP, but the resulting bounds on $v_9/M_{\rm pl}$ are less stringent than the above in this case, see \cite{Bedi:2022qrd}.} The scale of gauged quark flavor must be far above collider scales to avoid constraints on flavor-changing neutral currents \cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin}.
+The exact constraint depends upon the details of its breaking, but $v_3 \gtrsim 10^6 \text{ GeV}$ is conservative.
 Remarkably, there is no concern of Peccei-Quinn quality if the flavor-breaking scale is within striking distance in the mid term, as was seen also in \cite{Cordova:2024ypu}.